MichaelCurrin/python-twitter-guide/docs/code_snippets.md

 ACCESS_SECRET = ''
 ```

-Make sure to **never** includes these in version control (commits).
-They can be stored in an unversioned config file or environment variables.
+Make sure to **never** includes these in version control (repo commits).
+They can be stored in an unversioned config file (ignored by `.gitignore`) or using environment variables.

+A typical config setup would be one of these:

+- `.env` - Shell script of properties.
+Readable from the shell or a Python package (e.g. `dotenv`).
+- `config_local.yaml` - A YAML config file.
+Readable using PyYAML.

-### Basic usage
+### Simple usage

 ```python
 auth = tweepy.OAuthHandler(CONSUMER_KEY, CONSUMER_SECRET)